snovvcrash/aes256m-cracker/README.md

 A demonstration program of cracking the training version of AES-256.

 ## AES-256-M
-Let's define a modified version of AES-256 (call it "AES-256-M") which would differ from the original only by the contents of its S-box, namely the new S-box would be:
+Let's define a modified version of AES-256 (call it "AES-256-M") which would differ from the original one only by the contents of its S-box, namely the new S-box would be:

 ```
 2b c4 4d a2 76 99 10 ff 56 b9 30 df 0b e4 6d 82